raydac/gosdk-wrapper-maven-plugin/README.md

 focused solely on downloading and executing GoSDK, removing features related to package installation, repository management, and processing.
 Now, this is just a Maven plugin dedicated to fetching and running Go tools.

-# Add to maven project
+# Add to a Maven project

-Just add into maven build section
+The plugin doesn't provide any packaging so you should use one of regular packaging like `jar`.
+Just add into the maven pom.xml build section

 ```xml